software-trizzey/simple_auto_camera_raspberrypi/README.md

 1. Build program `cargo build --release`
 1. Run production version `./release/simple_auto_camera_raspberrypi.bin`

-Assuming the camera is setup correctly and no errors were encountered, a new image should appear in the `static` directory.
+Assuming the camera is set up correctly and no errors are encountered, a new image should appear in the `static` directory.

-### Transfer images from Raspberry Pi to host machine via `ssh`
+### Transfer images from Raspberry Pi to the host machine via `ssh`

 **Run command below on host machine:**
 ```bash